Ah, Bastille Day…don’t worry, no one else knows what the hell it is either.

 “Midnight City” – M83

 One of the best songs of the last 10 years.
 Not opinion, FACT.
-Bonus points for the Frenchman fronted M83 playing at MO POP Festival this year in Detroit.
+Bonus points for the Frenchman fronted M83 playing at MO POP Festival last year in Detroit.
 Just hearing those first couple notes gives us a tingle.

 “Pompeii” – Bastille